 I then consulted with the Atlanta Speech School for four years where I developed and led social skills groups for three differnt age groups for the learning disability program and provided parent groups for coordination of treatment.

 I continue to work with children, adolescents, young adults and their families ...clients who are impacted by loss, trauma, depression, anxiety,

 addiction/alcoholism, divorce, learning disabilities, attention deficit disorder, developmental delays and social skills deficits.

 I believe in the use of imaginative play, in the resilience of children and in their capacity to heal.

 I currently serve as the Membership Chairperson and the Mentoring Chairperson for the American Academy of Psychotherapists.
-I have served 3 terms on the Executive Board and co-chaired the 2012 Summer Workshop on Greed, Excess and Addiction.
-I was recently elected to be a Fellow for this national organization in recognition of many years of dedicated service and significant contributions.
+I am now serving my 4th term on the Executive Board.
+I co-chaired the 2012 Summer Workshop on Greed, Excess and Addiction.- and am now tri-chairing the 2020 Summer Workshop on Taking a Seat at the Table.
+I was elected to be a Fellow for this national organization in recognition of many years of dedicated service and significant contributions.

-For more information about this professional organization :
+For more information about this professional organization go to: